boltlessengineer/bufterm.nvim/README.md

 ## Usage

+- Enter terminal buffers in current window with `:BufTermEnter`
 - Open new terminal buffer with `:terminal` or `:BufTermEnter`
 - Switch between terminal buffers with `:BufTermNext` and `:BufTermPrev`